YouBase/white-paper/distributed-storage.md

 ### ID - Address

-The documents id is an address generated from the public key and is a valid bitcoin address.
-It is used as the lookup key but also included in the saved document to make syncing and validation easier.
+The document's id is an address generated from the public key and is a valid bitcoin address.
+It is used as the lookup key but also included in the saved document to make syncing and validating easier.

 ### Data

 The data field is the meat of a document.
-It contains timestamps, references to profile definition, issuer, signatures, demographic information, and most importantly the actual information you want to store.
+It contains timestamps, references to profile definition, issuer, signatures, demographic information, and the actual information to be stored.
 The data field will follow a standard format defined in a separate YouBase specification document.
 The data field can also reference links as described in the next section.

 ```json
   {